lemannrus/nexus-mcp/README.md

 Replace the paths and credentials with your actual values:
 - `command`: Path to your Python virtual environment's Python executable
 - `args`: Path to your project's `main.py` file
-- `CREDENTIALS_PATH`: Path to your Google Calendar credentials file
+- `GOOGLE_CREDENTIALS_PATH`: Path to your Google Calendar credentials file
-- `TOKEN_PATH`: Path to your Google Calendar token file
+- `GOOGLE_TOKEN_PATH`: Path to your Google Calendar token file
-- `VAULT_PATH`: Path to your Obsidian vault
+- `OBSIDIAN_VAULT_PATH`: Path to your Obsidian vault
+- `OBSIDIAN_DEFAULT_FOLDER`: Path to default folder in your vault where new notes will be created
 - `TRELLO_TOKEN`: Your Trello API token
 - `TRELLO_API_KEY`: Your Trello API key